judyj/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 * Utility RPMs (``rubygem-simp-cli``, ``simp-adapter``, ``simp-utils``, etc.)
 * ``simp-doc``
-* FIXME - should this include OS RPMs?
+* OS RPMs?

-* FIXME - Has this been automated already using the tags in the (presumed) updated ``Puppetfile.stable``?
+Procedure:
+FILL-ME-IN (Has the pull of the RPMs using ``Puppetfile.stable`` already been updated in Trevor's build script?)

 Verify a valid Puppetfile.stable exists
 ---------------------------------------